Dr Jo Setchell

 Since joining the Anthropology department I have developed collaborations with environmental anthropologists to address questions concerning human/wildlife interactions and biodiversity conservation.
-I am also increasingly interested in human-other primate interactions and engagement with primates (ethnoprimatology), including the practice and ethics of primate research.
+I am also interested in human interactions with other primate (ethnoprimatology), including the practice and ethics of primate research.

-- Dr Esther Clarke: COFUND Junior Research Fellowship "Primate vocalisations as sexual signals".
-Starting June 2013
+- Dr Esther Clarke: COFUND Junior Research Fellowship "Primate vocalisations as sexual signals"

-- Dr Stefano Vaglio: Marie Curie Intra-European Fellowships for Career Development "Primate Olfaction".
-Starting October 2013
+- Dr Stefano Vaglio: Marie Curie Intra-European Fellowships for Career Development "Primate Olfaction"

 Current Research Students